bros-bioinfo/bros-bioinfo.github.io/COURS/IMAGE_NUM/processing-seb.md

 + sort the neighbouring pixels into order based upon their intensities
 + replace the original value of the pixel with the median value from the list

-A median filter is a **rank-selection (RS) filter**, a particularly harsh member of the family of rank-conditioned rank-selection (RCRS) filters; a much milder member of that family, for example one that selects the closest of the neighboring values when a pixel's value is external in its neighborhood, and leaves it unchanged otherwise, is sometimes preferred, especially in photographic applications. (very effective on salt and pepper)
+A median filter is a **rank-selection (RS) filter**, a particularly harsh member of the family of rank-conditioned rank-selection (RCRS) filters; a much milder member of that family, for example one that selects the closest of the neighboring values when a pixel's value is external in its neighborhood, and leaves it unchanged otherwise, is sometimes preferred, especially in photographic applications.

-Median and other RCRS filters are good at removing salt and pepper noise from an image, and also cause relatively **little blurring of edges**, and hence are often used in computer vision applications.
+Median and other RCRS filters are **good at removing salt and pepper noise** from an image, and also cause relatively **little blurring of edges**, and hence are often used in computer vision applications.

 ![Median_filter_example](https://i.imgur.com/vJQtNJi.jpg)
 > By Debivort at en.wikipedia, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=17001283